China's Xi vows 'reunification' with Taiwan, but holds off threatening force | Law-Order

 China's Xi vows 'reunification' with Taiwan, but holds off threatening force

-In 2019, he directly threatened to use force to bring the island under Beijing's control.
-'PROVOCATIVE STEPS' Still, the speech was poorly received in Taiwan.
-The presidential office said they were a sovereign independent country, not part of the People's Republic of China, and had clearly rejected China's offer of "one country, two systems" to rule the island.

-Chinese President Xi Jinping vowed on Saturday to achieve "peaceful reunification" with Taiwan and did not directly mention the use of force after a week of tensions with the Chinese-claimed island that sparked international concern.
-Taiwan responded shortly after by calling on Beijing to abandon its coercion, reiterating that only Taiwan's people could decide their future.
+Chinese President Xi Jinping vowed on Saturday to achieve "peaceful reunification" with Taiwan, and did not directly mention the use of force after a week of tensions with the Chinese-claimed island that sparked international concern.
+Taiwan responded to Xi by calling on Beijing to abandon its coercion, reiterating that only Taiwan's people could decide their future.

 Democratically ruled Taiwan has come under increased military and political pressure from Beijing to accept its sovereignty, but Taipei has pledged to defend its freedom.
 Speaking at Beijing's Great Hall of the People, Xi said the Chinese people have a "glorious tradition" of opposing separatism.